ucan-wg/awake/README.md

 # 6. Acknowledgements

+Thanks to [Quinn Wilton] and [Daniel Holmgren] for their many contributions to previous version of this spec.
+While the spec has evolved significantly since then, their thinking drove much of the philosophy underlying the current version.

-Many thanks to [Brian Ginsburg] for his exploration of AWAKE and suggestion to recommend backoff on PIN attempts.
+Many thanks to [Brian Ginsburg] for his exploration of AWAKE and suggestion to recommend backoff on requestor authorization attempts.

-PRev coauthors:
-- Quinn
-- Daniel

 # 7 FAQ